abrahampm/histobcad/README.md

 # DeepZoom Histopathology Viewer

-**SlideSimple** is an open-source tool for visualizing and processing multi-level histopathology images.
+**HistoBCAD** is an open-source tool for visualizing and processing multi-level histopathology images.
 It leverages the [OpenSlide](https://openslide.org/) library for loading whole-slide images and utilizes the **Qt QML Map API** for efficient, tile-based visualization.
 The application also integrates machine learning-based image analysis tools and includes preliminary server-side functionality for user management and diagnostics.

 ## Screenshots